 - Then add asafoetida, and tamarind and switch off the stove.

 - Allow it to cool.

-- Grind it in the mixer grinder by adding a little water to thicker consistency.
+- Grind it in the spice blender by adding a little water, and salt-to thick consistency.

 - Transfer it to the serving bowl.

 - Over medium heat, place a pan, add vegetable oil, black mustard seeds, urad dal, and curry leaves.

 - Allow mustard to get splutter and add this sizzling seasoning to the chutney.

 - Make thicker versions, by adding very little water.

 - This can be stored up to 1 day at room temperature.